Store hours can be found online at http://www.wartburgstore.com.

-This option allows students to deposit all of their paycheck into a checking or savings account at a banking institution of their choice.
+This option allows students to have their paycheck automatically deposited into a checking or savings account at a banking institution of their choice.
 The direct deposit form is available at www.wartburg.edu/jobs and in the Student Employment Office.
 This form must be submitted along with documentation, such as a voided check or letter from the student’s banking institution, verifying their bank’s routing number and account number.
 Changes must be made prior to the first business day of the month in which the student wishes the change to take effect.

 3. Paper Paycheck

 Students may pick up their paper paycheck on payday of each month in the Business Office.
 The Business Office will cash student paychecks up to $200.

 The American Recovery and Reinvestment Act of 2009 created the American Opportunity tax credit, whereby students (or parents) can receive a tax credit up to $2,500 for payments of qualified tuition, fees, textbooks, and other materials.
 The credit can be used in any of the first four years of a student’s post-secondary education and currently is available for 2014.
 Detailed information regarding your student account related to this and other tax credits will be mailed to you by the end of January 2015.
 Please consult your personal tax adviser for additional information.